adtork/Jeremy-Azure-lab/VWAN/readme.md

 **Validate "provisioningstate" of the VPN GWs are successful.
 Do not continue if provisioning was not successful.
 The VPN appliances can take 30+ minutes to create.**
 <pre lang="...">
-az network vpn-gateway list --resource-group VWANWEST
+az network vpn-gateway list --resource-group VWANWEST | findstr provisioningState
 </pre>

 **Build a connection between the VWAN hub and VNET10/20.
 Replace XX with your subscription.**